an-anime-team/flatpak-builds/README.md

 ### Discord RPC

-Discord RPC Currently isn't supported on the GTK version
+Discord RPC only works if used in combination with the discord flatpak

 ### GameMode